kfatehi/bait/README.md

 Fast forward a year or so later and the app is complex, has no test suite, and our poor QA testers cannot keep up.

-Scribbeo-motion proved that this works, and so RTMS is a continuous integration service where RubyMotion is first-class.
+Scribbeo-motion proved that this works, and so RMTS is a continuous integration service where RubyMotion is first-class.

 RMTS is the CI server (running on a mac), it is an endpoint for the github push event webhook